Diazotroph

-Diazotrophs are bacteria and archaea that fix gaseous nitrogen in the atmosphere into a more usable form such as ammonia.

-A diazotroph is a microorganism that is able to grow without external sources of fixed nitrogen.
-Examples of organisms that do this are rhizobia and Frankia (in symbiosis) and Azospirillum.
-All diazotrophs contain iron-molybdenum or iron-vanadium nitrogenase systems.
-Two of the most studied systems are those of Klebsiella pneumoniae and Azotobacter vinelandii.
-These systems are studied because of their genetic tractability and their fast growth.
+Diazotrophs are organisms capable of nitrogen fixation, i.e. converting the relatively inert diatomic nitrogen (N2) in Earth's atmosphere into bioavailable compound forms such as ammonia.
+Diazotrophs are typically microorganisms such as bacteria and archaea, with examples being rhizobia and Frankia and Azospirillum.
+All diazotrophs contain iron-molybdenum or iron-vanadium nitrogenase systems, and two of the most studied systems are those of Klebsiella pneumoniae and Azotobacter vinelandii due to their genetic tractability and their fast growth.

 Etymology

 The word diazotroph is derived from the words diazo ("di" = two + "azo" = nitrogen) meaning "dinitrogen (N2)" and troph meaning "pertaining to food or nourishment", in summary dinitrogen utilizing.
 The word azote means nitrogen in French and was named by French chemist and biologist Antoine Lavoisier, who saw it as the part of air which cannot sustain life.

-Types of diazotrophs
+Types

 Diazotrophs are scattered across Bacteria taxonomic groups (as well as a couple of Archaea).
 Even within a species that can fix nitrogen there may be strains that do not.
 Fixation is shut off when other sources of nitrogen are available, and, for many species, when oxygen is at high partial pressure.
 Bacteria have different ways of dealing with the debilitating effects of oxygen on nitrogenases, listed below.